-The following table reflects Freddie Mac's historical single-family loan purchases in the high-needs rural regions listed above from 2016 to 2020.
-To calculate a baseline, we used a five-year historical average of our volume to normalize the record amount of refinance volume we purchased in 2020 as a result of the historically low interest-rate environment.
-Using the 2021 reference files provided by FHFA, refinance volume accounted for approximately 40 percent of total Duty to Serve-qualifying loan deliveries in high-needs rural regions in 2016-2019; however, in 2020, refinances comprised more than 60 percent of total qualifying volume.
-Overall qualifying loan volume in these areas increased 66 percent from 2019 to 2020, whereas the annual increases were approximately 8 percent in prior years.
-As rates hold steady for an extended period, we anticipate that refinance volume will eventually contract, and the significant spike of refinance volume likely will abate during the 2022-2024 Plan cycle.
+The following table reflects Freddie Mac's historical single-family loan purchases in the high-needs rural regions listed above from 2018 to 2022.
+To calculate a baseline, we used a five-year historical average of our volume to normalize the record amount of volume we purchased in 2020 and 2021 as a result of the historically low interest-rate environment.
+Using the 2021 reference files provided by FHFA, refinance volume accounted for approximately 40 percent of total Duty to Serve-qualifying loan deliveries in high-needs rural regions in 2018 and 2019; however, in 2020, refinances comprised more than 60 percent of total qualifying volume.
+As rates have risen rapidly since March 2022, qualifying loan volume has contracted accordingly.
+In 2022, volume remained elevated but began to decline, with refinances composing just over half of qualifying loan volume.
+Overall qualifying loan volume in these areas increased 70 percent from 2019 to 2020 and 42 percent from 2020 to 2021, whereas the annual increases were approximately 9 percent in prior years.
+On the other hand, the qualifying loan volume declined 34 percent from 2021 to 2022.

-Freddie Mac Single-Family Loan Purchase Volume - High-Needs Rural Regions

-Year 2016 2017 2018 2019 2020

-Income-Qualifying Loan Count (A five-year average of this loan count was used to establish the baseline) 7,947 8,635 9,290 10,055 16,708
+Freddie Mac Single-Family Loan Purchase Volume - High-Needs Rural Regions Year 2018 2019 2020 2021 2022 Income-Qualifying Loan Count (A five-year average of this loan count was used to establish the baseline) 10,557 11,509 19,628 27,807 18,270 Baseline 17,554

-Baseline 10,527

 Our purchase targets over the Plan cycle are set forth in the following table.
-Purchase volume in prior years increased year-over-year, and we anticipate that this trend will continue as we deploy a variety of tactics, including expanding the number of lenders, leveraging all available purchase-execution options, conducting outreach, and enhancing our product features to spur increased conventional originations by CDFIs.
+Purchase volume in prior years increased year-over-year; however, the combination of a shortage of affordable homes in rural areas, years of rapid home price increases, rising mortgage interest rates, and high inflation rates prevent many individuals from buying and refinancing homes, thereby affecting our potential loan purchase volume.
+We will deploy a variety of tactics to maximize loan purchases in high-needs rural regions, including expanding the number of lenders, leveraging all available purchase-execution options, conducting outreach, and enhancing our product features to spur increased conventional originations by CDFIs.